Turning Consumption

 Year 41: Average citizen dies at 81.
 Their portfolio had 28 years of accumulation plus 13 years of drawdown.
 30% of the remaining balance goes to tax — half reinvested, half to the Treasury under the transition rules.

 Year 50: Scheme is mature.
 The 18-year-olds from launch day are now 68 with full 50-year portfolios.
 The transition period ends.
-From year 51, the government collects 100% of tax revenue.
+From year 51, the government collects 75% of tax revenue, while 25% stays permanently reinvested — the flywheel.

 This is why the reinvestment period isn’t generosity.
 It’s arithmetic.
 For the first decade, portfolios are small and nobody can draw down — the tax revenue is negligible anyway.
 By year twenty, people are drawing down but the big portfolios haven’t matured yet.
 The death tax only becomes a serious revenue stream around year thirty, when citizens who had 20–30 years of accumulation start dying.

 So the government commits to a three-phase handover.
 For the first thirty years, every penny of CGT, death tax, and dividend tax goes straight back into the citizen fund.
 For years thirty to fifty, it’s a 50/50 split — half still compounds inside the fund, half finally starts flowing to the Treasury.
-From year fifty onwards, the government collects the full amount.
-A twenty-year transition period that lets the fund keep accelerating while giving the state a growing, reliable revenue stream.
+From year fifty onwards, the Treasury collects 75% and the remaining 25% stays reinvested permanently — a flywheel that keeps the fund compounding in real terms forever.

 That is the government’s contribution.
 Not a cash handout.
 Not a line item on the budget.
-A fifty-year discipline: full reinvestment for thirty years, partial reinvestment for twenty more.
-The state is saying: we’ll take our full cut later, when the fund is enormous.
+A permanent discipline: full reinvestment for thirty years, partial reinvestment for twenty more, and a 25% flywheel that never stops.
+The state is saying: we’ll take our share later, when the fund is enormous — and we’ll always leave a quarter compounding inside it.

 How the Reinvested Tax Is Distributed